andrewjw/site/_posts/2010-09-20-evolving-the-blind-watchmaker.md

                     branch_angle + angle_between_branches*i, length*length_scaling(dna),
                     angle_between_all_branches + change_in_angle_between_branches(dna))

-To start the drawing process off we need a function, <tt>draw_tree</tt>, which calls the branch drawing function with the initial values for the length of branch and angle between the subbranches.
+To start the drawing process off we need a function, `draw_tree`, which calls the branch drawing function with the initial values for the length of branch and angle between the subbranches.

     def draw_tree(img, dna):
         draw_branch(img, dna, 0, (50, 70),